 That's OK!
 It sometimes happens if you over-bake it.
 To avoid over-baking, I check it after 45 minutes and then every 5 minutes until it is no longer wobbly.

-If you see that it is cracked, you can always cover it up with beautiful pie crust decorations.
+If you see that it is cracked, you can always cover it up with beautiful pie crust decorations, or whipped cream.

 More pumpkin recipes to love